wp-plugins/editorial-calendar/readme.txt

 = 1.3.3 =
 * The calendar now supports Dutch.
 Thanks to Helma Paternostre.
+* We are no longer including the thickbox media upload files so the calendar loads faster.

 = 1.3.2 =
 * We are now showing the full post content in the quick edit dialog even if there is a more tag